ArjenSchwarz/hugo-wercker-example/content/about.md

 This site is for illustration purposes only, in order to demonstrate using Wercker for automated deployments of Hugo.

 Now updated to test that it works with Step version 1.15.2

+And another test for seeing about the 2.x releases